kennthhz-zz/knowledgemap/README.md

 # knowledgemap

-A web app project that help a person to orgnaize and track knowledge/thoughts
+A web app project that help a person to organize and track knowledge/thoughts